Source: Martha Stewart Living, September 2000

-- Olive oil, for bowl and plastic wrap
+- Extra-virgin olive oil, for bowl and plastic wrap

-In the bowl of an electric mixer, combine milk, water, and sugar.
+In the bowl of an electric mixer fitted with the paddle attachment, combine warm milk, water, and sugar.
 Sprinkle yeast on top.
 Let stand until foamy, about 10 minutes.
-Using paddle attachment, add 3 egg yolks, salt, butter, cornmeal, and flour; mix on low speed for 2 minutes.
-Change to dough hook; beat until dough is smooth, soft, and does not stick to your fingers when squeezed, about 5 minutes.
+Add 3 egg yolks, salt, butter, cornmeal, and flour; mix on low speed for 2 minutes.
+Change to dough hook attachment; beat until dough is smooth, soft, and does not stick to your fingers when squeezed, about 5 minutes.

-Punch back the dough, and divide into twelve 2 1/4-ounce balls.
+Punch back the dough, and divide into 12 balls (2 1/4 ounces each).
 On a clean surface, using the palm of your hand, roll dough gently, pressing down while rolling to shape into a 2 1/4-inch-diameter ball.
-Place on prepared baking pan.
+Place on prepared baking sheet.
 Repeat rolling until all the dough is used.
 Loosely cover with oiled plastic wrap.
 Let stand in a warm place to rise for 10 minutes.